abcAssess/abcAssess-legal/privacy-policy.md

 ## 3. Advanced Security & "Zero-Knowledge" Architecture

-### &nbsp;&nbsp;We utilize a "Zero-Knowledge" security model to ensure that student results remain private, even from us:
+### We utilize a "Zero-Knowledge" security model to ensure that student results remain private, even from us:

 * **Client-Side Field Level Encryption (CSFLE):** Sensitive student data, including names, are encrypted at the application level before being sent to the database.
 * **Encryption Standards:** Data is encrypted in transit (TLS 1.3) and at rest using AES-256.